bluzelle/swarmDB/README.md

-Create your add_peer JSON object, and use wscat to send it to the swarm leader, note that the signature object is only required for swarms whose nodes have set the security_enabled object to true in thier config files:
+Create your add_peer JSON object, and use wscat to send it to the swarm leader, note that the signature object is only required for swarms whose nodes have set the peer_validation_enabled object to true in thier config files:

     $ wscat -c  http://<leader-address>:<port>
     connected (press CTRL+C to quit)